myelintek/documentation/user/quick_start.rst

 Create a CIFAR-10 Lab
 =====================

 We will start a lab to train a ML model for the CIFAR-10 dataset.
-MLSteam has a built-in model for CIFAR-10, so we could simply create a lab from the template.
+MLSteam has a built-in image classification model for CIFAR-10, which saves lots of efforts.
+Simply create a lab from template.

 #) Go to the project page by clicking on the project card.